-Another federal appellate court, this time the Fifth Circuit U.S. Court of Appeals (with jurisdiction over Mississippi, Louisiana, and Texas) has rejected an employee's claim to have been entitled to federal Fair Labor Standards Act overtime compensation for unreported hours worked over 40 in a workweek.
-Readers will recall our 2012 post discussing a decision from the Tenth Circuit saying that, under the right circumstances, an employee's failure to report all hours worked can be fatal to such an "off the clock" claim.
+Another federal appellate court, this time the 5th Circuit U.S. Court of Appeals (with jurisdiction over Mississippi, Louisiana, and Texas) has rejected an employee's claim to have been entitled to federal Fair Labor Standards Act overtime compensation for unreported hours worked over 40 in a workweek.
+Readers will recall our 2012 post discussing a decision from the 10th Circuit saying that, under the right circumstances, an employee's failure to report all hours worked can be fatal to such an "off the clock" claim.

 In Fairchild v.
 All American Check Cashing, Inc., the plaintiff insisted that she was due overtime compensation for worktime she had not reported but as to which computer-usage reports showed her to be working after she had clocked-out.
 She argued that these computer records proved that her employer had constructive knowledge of her unrecorded work.
-The Fifth Circuit disagreed.
+The 5th Circuit disagreed.

 Was There "Constructive" Knowledge?

 The appeals court first observed that the question was not whether the employer had the potential ability to discover that the plaintiff had worked unreported time.
 Rather, the court said, the issue was whether the employer should have known about her off-the-clock work.
 The Circuit was not persuaded that the employer's "mere 'access'" to information that would have revealed the unreported work was, by itself, sufficient to impute constructive knowledge to the employer.